12th April 2017

 5 Things You Didn’t Know Were Bad for Your Teeth

 We all know the importance of good oral hygiene in looking after our teeth.
-The biggest culprits are well known, and we all had it drilled into us from a young age that too many fizzy drinks or sweets would cause us problems.
-However, there are a number of other, everyday things that can also be damaging to our teeth.
-Here are five things you might not know are really bad for your teeth…
+The biggest culprits are well known – we all had it drilled into us from a young age that too many fizzy drinks or sweets could cause problems like tooth decay.

 White Wine